Updated 7/6/2017 with grammatical corrections.

 Mobility, the ability to transport troops and provisions from one place to another, is critical to any military operation.
-While firepower may be more prominently featured in media and recruiting materials, many campaigns have been won by sheer mobility and maneuvering prowess.
+While firepower may be more prominently featured in the popular imagination, many campaigns have been won by sheer mobility and maneuvering prowess.
 Germany’s blitzkrieg operations against France, for example, demonstrated how highly mobile forces could outflank and rout a similarly-armed but less-mobile adversary.

 Helicopters are a critical component of 21st-century military mobility because no other vehicle has similar terrain-agnosticism.
 Planes, while are faster and more efficient, are heavily limited by the need to land on a long and flat strip.
-Wheeled vehicles, while more cost-efficient than helicopters, are much slower, especially when roads do not exist.
-Helicopters allow troops to be quickly inserted or extracted from virtually any location with more precision than a paradrop and more speed than ground transportation.
+Wheeled vehicles, while more cost-efficient than helicopters, are much slower, especially when offroading.
+Helicopters allow troops to be quickly inserted or extracted from virtually any location with more precision than a paradrop and faster speeds than ground transportation.

 Nevertheless, current helicopter designs have some inherent limitations.
-Helicopters are less effective at high altitudes and high ambient temperatures because these conditions decrease air density and thus lessen the lift generated by the rotor.
+Helicopters lose performance at high altitudes and high ambient temperatures because these conditions decrease air density and thus lessen the lift generated by the rotor.
 Further, the maximum speed achievable with a single-rotor helicopter is limited by retreating blade stall.
-Basically, the blade moving in the same direction as the airflow will experience a lower airspeed and thus decreased lift.
+Basically, the blade moving in the opposite direction of the helicopter itself (the retreating blade) experiences relatively low airspeed, decreasing lift.
 If high enough speeds are reached, the retreating rotor blade will begin to stall, which is a hazardous occurrence.
-The design of a conventional helicopter is not particularly efficient either: some of the engine’s power is spent counteracting the rotation of the rotor, and the use of a large rotor for forward thrust is not efficient at high speeds.
+The design of a conventional helicopter is not particularly energy-efficient either, since some of the engine’s power is spent powering an anti-torque rotor to counteract the force produced by the main rotor.

 As a result, helicopters, while versatile, have restricted ranges, payloads, and top speeds.
-Since these shortcomings are inherent to the conventional helicopter design, no amount of upgrading or re-engining of existing military helicopters can improve performance exponentially.
-As a result, designing a next-generation helicopter requires a fundamental departure from traditional configurations.
+Since these shortcomings are inherent to the conventional helicopter design, upgrading existing helicopters can only achieve so much.
+As a result, designing a truly next-generation helicopter requires a fundamental departure from traditional configurations.

-Because the US military is such an influential customer, it is safe to assume that FVL may change the face of aviation forever; it is likely that whatever configuration is chosen by the US military will be purchased by allies and emulated by adversaries.
+Because the US military is such an influential customer, it is safe to assume that FVL may change the face of aviation forever when allies and adversaries alike adapt the design to their own purposes and build licensed copies.

 FVL has a myriad of requirements, but two are especially important.
-First, FVL requires a cruising speed between 240 and 300 knots, which is well above the speed limit imposed by retreating blade stall. because o this requirement, FVL must be a novel design.
-Second, FVL must possess a combat radius of at least 229 nautical miles.
-Because of design limitations, most contemporary helicopters have relatively poor endurance, which restricts combat radius to <100 nautical miles.
-The issues of low speed and poor range are linked because similar inefficiencies contribute to both.
+First, FVL requires a cruising speed between 240 and 300 knots, which is well above the speed limit imposed on a conventional design by retreating blade stall.
+Second, FVL must possess a combat radius of at least 229 nautical miles — conventional medium lift helicopters have a radius of less than 100 nautical miles.

 FVL must also be scalable.
 While the first FVL airframes will be medium-lift, the FVL design will eventually be scaled up to produce heavy and ultra lift aircraft and down to produce light-duty aircraft.
 Similarly to the F-35, FVL will include features critical to each branch of the military; thus, FVL will need to be compactible and corrosion-resistant for stowage on Navy ships.
 There are a myriad of other features noted in the request for proposals, including automated landing with terrain avoidance, sensor fusion, aerial refueling capabilities, etc. The full list of desired technologies can be found here.

 Bell’s entry into the FVL program is a tiltrotor.
 Unlike a conventional helicopter, where the main lift rotor is fixed, a tiltrotor has the ability to pivot its engines.
 During takeoff and landing, the rotors are pointed upwards like a conventional helicopter.
-When in level flight, the rotors are pointed forwards like a propellor aircraft.
-The idea is that a tiltrotor combines the best of both worlds: with rotors pointed upwards, a tiltrotor can hover and land vertically, avoiding the need for a runway.
-Tiltrotors have a unique rotor design with disk loading somewhere in between that of a conventional helicopter and a turboprop aircraft.
+During level flight, the rotors are pointed forwards like a propellor aircraft.
+The idea is that a tiltrotor combines the best of both worlds: with rotors pointed upwards, a tiltrotor can hover and land vertically like a conventional helicopter.
+After that, the rotors are pointed forwards to achieve plane-like performance.
+Tiltrotors have a unique rotor design with disk loading (loaded weight per unit are of blade) somewhere in between that of a conventional helicopter and a turboprop aircraft.